infumap/infumap/docs/deployment/raspberry-pi.md

 You will paste this value as `YOUR_ADMIN_PUBLIC_KEY` in the user setup step below.

-Using a new key here lowers risk from leaked bootstrap credentials or provider account compromise, although it does not remove the need to trust the VPS provider.
+Using a new key here lowers risk from leaked bootstrap credentials or provider account compromise, though it does not remove the need to trust the VPS provider.

 Create a non-root admin user for ongoing administration: